GuntaasShergill/GuntaasShergill.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi, I'm Guntaas.
 I work as a research technician II in the [Polineni Lab](https://pediatricallergypulmonary.wustl.edu/items/polineni-lab/) @ WashU, where I perform computational research pertinent to Cystic Fibrosis (CF).
-The following are a list of projects I have led or am leading within my role in the Polineni Lab.
+The following are a list of projects I have led or am activing leading within this role.

 Past Projects
 - Identified optimal insertion sites for a superexon gene editing cure in CF